DANCE-Lab/DANCE-Wiki/docs/Lab_Basics/github.md

 3. Hover over the `Changes` bar, and click the plus sign
 4. Click the `Commit` button
 5. Click the `Sync` button to sync your changes with the GitHub page

+### Additional Github Resources
+While there are a bunch of different tutorials on the internet, this [one](https://youtu.be/Oaj3RBIoGFc?si=OY4wI1b_ln6Hhj4u) is a great starting point for understanding the basic usage of Github.
+This other two videos [here](https://www.youtube.com/watch?v=hwP7WQkmECE&ab_channel=Fireship) and [here](https://www.youtube.com/watch?v=8lGpZkjnkt4&ab_channel=Fireship) offer incite into how github works behind the scenes.
+(Bonus!
+There is even a short intro for vs code [here](https://www.youtube.com/watch?v=KMxo3T_MTvY&ab_channel=Fireship).)